Skip to content

 • Directorymy-skill/

-• SKILL.md Required: skill definition
+• SKILL.md Required: main instructions

 • Directoryscripts/ Optional: helper scripts

-• Directoryreferences/ Optional: reference docs
+• Directoryreferences/ Optional: longer docs for context

-• Directoryassets/ Optional: other files
+• Directoryassets/ Optional: extra files

 ---